AlmostReliable/almostreliable.github.io/wikis/kubejs-enderio/docs/misc/firecrafting.md

     // removes all fire crafting recipes
     event.remove({ type: "enderio:fire_crafting" })

-    // spawns items from the simple dungeon loot table when igniting dirt
+    // adds a recipe that spawns a stick and an apple when igniting an iron block
-    // limited to the overworld by default
+    // iron block will be removed after burning by default
-    // limited to 1000 item drops by default
+    // limited to the overworld by default event.recipes.enderio.fire_crafting(["stick", "apple"]).block("minecraft:iron_block")
-    // block is not replaced after burning by default event.recipes.enderio.fire_crafting("minecraft:chests/simple_dungeon").block("minecraft:dirt")

-    // spawns items from the simple dungeon loot table when igniting any kind of glass block
+    // adds a recipe that spawns 2 golden apples and 3 diamonds when igniting dirt or any kind of glass
-    // block is replaced with cobblestone after burning
+    // dirt or glass block will be replaced by a grass block after burning
-    // limited to the nether and the end
+    // limited to the overworld by default event.recipes.enderio
-    // limited to 3 item drops
-    event.recipes.enderio
-        .fire_crafting("minecraft:chests/simple_dungeon")
+        .fire_crafting(["2x golden_apple", Item.of("minecraft:diamond", 3)])
+        .blockAfterBurning("minecraft:grass_block")
+        .block("minecraft:dirt")
         .blockTag("c:glass_blocks")

+    // adds a recipe that spawns an emerald, 4 diamonds, 2 sticks, and has a 50% chance to spawn up to
+    //  16 potatoes when igniting obsidian
+    // obsidian will be replaced by cobblestone after burning
+    // can only be activated in the overworld and the nether event.recipes.enderio
+        .fire_crafting([
+            "emerald",
+            FireCraftingResult.of("diamond", 4),
+            FireCraftingResult.of("stick", 2, 8),
+            FireCraftingResult.of("potato", 0, 16, 0.5),
+        ])
+        .block("minecraft:obsidian")
         .blockAfterBurning("minecraft:cobblestone")
-        .dimensions(["minecraft:the_nether", "minecraft:the_end"])
-        .maxItemDrops(3)
+        .dimensions(["minecraft:overworld", "minecraft:the_nether"])
 })
 ```